 Retirement Planning Tips

 - A financial advisor can help you prepare for retirement by building an income plan based on your assets and spending needs.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+You can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/PeopleImages, ©iStock.com/Jacob Wackerhausen, ©iStock.com/PIKSEL